artcl0ud/point-and-click-prototype/README.md

 # point-and-click-prototype
-A point and click prototype project.
+A point and click prototype project, made in Unity with C#.